-Think of a down payment on a mortgage — when you place a 4% down payment on a $500,000 home, you are offering to put up $20,000 in capital on the mortgage.
+Think of a down payment on a mortgage — when you place a 4% down payment on a $500,000 home, you’re offering to put up $20,000 in capital on the mortgage.
 Putting up larger amounts of capital on a loan or investment increases the lender’s confidence in your ability to repay it.

-Generally, the higher your down payment is the more likely that you will get approved for the mortgage—the same rule applies to credit borrowing since the more money you have to secure it, the greater your chances of approval.
+Generally, the higher your down payment is, the more likely you will get approved for the mortgage.
+The same rule often applies to credit borrowing: The more money you have to secure a loan, the greater your chances of approval.

 - FICO score (i.e., 550 or above)